intuit/costBuddy/README.md

     python3.7 -mpip install boto3
    ```
 5. VPC needs to be present in the parent account where you want to set up costBuddy (You can use default VPC which comes with the AWS account by default)
-6. A Public(ingress) and a Private(egress) subnet should be available.
+6. A Public and a Private subnet should be available.

     Use below AWS documentation to create subnets if necessary.

     https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html

+    Note : if no private/public subnets provided then costBuddy will create new VPC, private and public subnets and also costBuddy will destroy these resources once
+           user destroys costBuddy setup.

 7. costBuddy will create an EC2 instance during deployment, the user needs to create an AWS key_pair PEM file in order to login to EC2 instance for troubleshooting purpose.
    If the user doesn't create/provide key_pair PEM file, costBuddy will use the user's id_rsa.pub key by default.
 8. If the ssh access is restricted only through bastion/jump server, user should have the security group id of the bastion/jump EC2 instance.